EmmanRao/DiabetesLevel/README.md

 git config --global user.name "user name of github" git config --global user.email "emain id on which github account is attached"
 '''

+import libraries
+create app
+load pickle files
+load scaling file
+create @app.route
+def function
+create predict api
+    request
+    read data from json
+    then reshape
+    then transform
+    then model.predict
+    then return
+create predict function
+    request
+    read data from json and form
+    then reshape
+    then transform
+    then model.predict
+    then return

+now to run app
+'''
+if __name__=="__main__":
+    app.run(debug=True)
+'''